Least Squares Estimation For Hierarchical Data: Covariance Between Estimates of Arbitrary Vertices

 The derivations in this section can be used to derive the off-diagonal blocks of $\var(\tilde{\betab}),$ as defined in \eqref{eq:var_betab_naive}, so, combined with the derivation for the diagonal blocks provided in the previous section, these results allow for the computation of arbitrary elements of the variance matrix of the standard GLS estimate.
-Algorithm \ref{alg:cov_est} provides pseudocode that summarizes the derivations described in this section for computing $\cov(\tilde{\betab}(u), \tilde{\betab}(v)).$ The next section describes how Algorithms \ref{alg:two_pass_est} and \ref{alg:cov_est} can be used to compute $\tilde{\beta}_{H,\qb},$ as defined in \eqref{eq:tilde_beta_H_q}, its variance, and CIs for $\betab_{H,\qb}.$
+The next section describes how Algorithms \ref{alg:two_pass_est} and \ref{alg:cov_est} can be used to compute CIs for linear combinations of the unknown population parameter, $\betab.$